LedgerHQ/ledger-dev-doc/source/userspace/alignment.rst

 It might be important to be aware of this paragraph contents when it comes to writing memory-efficient structures, once the application is compiled and loaded onto a device.

-Within any application source code, the aligment of basic types will be considered as follows, at compilation time:
+Within any application source code, the alignment of basic types will be considered as follows, at compilation time:

     - ``char``  / ``unsigned char``  / ``int8_t``  / ``uint8_t`` : 8-bit aligned,
     - ``short`` / ``unsigned short`` / ``int16_t`` / ``uint16_t``: 16-bit aligned,